-ESR Blood Test: Normal Range and Causes of Elevated Values
+ESR Blood Test: Normal Range by Age and Sex Explained

 In a complete blood count, ESR stands apart: it's the only value that doesn't count cells or measure proteins.
 It simply watches how fast red blood cells settle.
 And that simplicity makes it both useful and tricky — ESR responds to almost everything but points to nothing precisely.
 Here's what this value means, how to read it correctly, and when elevated ESR actually requires action.